9 DIY Fruit Face Masks For Glowing Skin

 Avocados are rich in antioxidants.
 They contain alpha andbeta-carotenesi XA potent antioxidant and an organic red and orange colored pigment found in plants, fruits, and fungi. that quench the free radicals, thus protecting your skin from environmental damage and visible signs of premature aging (2), (3).
 Avocados are also rich in healthy fats that are excellent for maintaining healthy skin.

 Avocados also contain generous amounts of vitamins C and E that help in enhancing skin health.
 They have a high content of oleic acid, a monounsaturated fatty acid that disrupts the skin barrier and enhances the permeability of other ingredients in the mask (4).

-Kiwis, like avocados, are enriched with vitamins C and E and antioxidants that help boost collageni XAn abundant protein found in skin and connective tissues that help maintain their overall health, structure, and function. and rejuvenate the skin, thus improving skin elasticity and making it look youthful and glowing (5).
+Kiwis, like avocados, are enriched with vitamins C and E and antioxidants that help boost collageni XAn abundant protein found in skin and connective tissues that help maintain their overall health, structure, and function. and rejuvenate the skin.
+Thus avocado mask improves skin elasticity and makes the skin look youthful and glowing (5).